Sharon Case: Personal life

 Case was born on February 9, 1971, in Detroit, Michigan.
 During her childhood, she was involved heavily in dancing, devoting herself to ballet and jazz.
 When she was three, Case relocated to Chatsworth, California.

 She was married to businessman Sandy Corzine from April 2007 to November 2009, with the marriage ending in divorce.

 In December 2001, Case became the first soap opera actress to be featured on the cover of FHM, a men's lifestyle magazine.
 This issue featured multiple other daytime television actresses.
 Case is active on social networking website Twitter.
-Since May 2019, Case has been in a relationship with her The Young and the Restless co-star, Mark Grossman, who plays Adam Newman, one of the character's love interests on the soap.
+As of May 2019, Case was in a relationship with her The Young and the Restless co-star, Mark Grossman, who plays Adam Newman, one of the character's love interests on the soap.

 Career

 Beginnings

 Although Case's main goal was to become an actress, she turned her attention to modeling as a teenager.
 She stated: "I thought modeling would be a good start in the business".
 At the age of 17 in 1988, Case caught the eye of a scout while attending a modeling event, and was offered a modeling job in Japan.
 She traveled to Japan for five months, before returning to Los Angeles.
 She later took part in theater, garnering lead role credits in the musicals Grease, The Wizard and The Nutcracker.